turtlebot/turtlebot4-user-manual/WSU_2_automatic_emergency_braking/ScanNotes.md

 - The angle increments in the LiDAR message (`angle_increment`) will help you calculate precise angular positions.
 - Handle potential edge cases, such as infinite distances (`inf`) or invalid measurements (`NaN`).

-This adjusted guide provides a clear reference for interpreting LiDAR data specifically for the Turtlebot4 configuration.